Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Model reduction via the IM method

 which should be compared with the result obtained from the adiabatic elimination expressed by Eq.~\eqref{eq: high temperature regime first order}, rewritten here under the rescaling \( \beta \mapsto\beta/\sqrt{\epsilon} \):

 Remarkably, a Chapman--Enskog method of solution can be systematically applied to the invariance equations \eqref{IE2} through an expansion of the coefficients $a_1,a_2,a_3$ in powers of $\epsilon$.
-The leading-order analysis reveals the relation:
+The leading-order analysis yields the relation:

-which demonstrates that the IM approach correctly reproduces the adiabatic result in the small-$\epsilon$ limit while remaining valid for finite values of $\epsilon$ as well.
-The complete behavior across the large-$\beta$ regime is illustrated in Fig.~\ref{fig:red3b}.
+which demonstrates that the IM approach correctly reproduces the adiabatic result in the small-$\epsilon$ regime while remaining valid for finite values of $\epsilon$ as well.
+The full behavior across the large-$\beta$ regime is illustrated in Fig.~\ref{fig:red3b}.

 As a final remark, we observe that the onset of critical values $\epsilon_c'$ and $\epsilon_c''$ imply that the reduction scheme based on the IM method works for $\epsilon\le \min\{\epsilon_c',\epsilon_c''\}$.